steveshogren/blog-source/source/_posts/2014-12-06-christmas-f-number-polymorphism.markdown

 published: true
 ---

-One of my favorite things of F# is how it lets you choose how you want to align your data.
+One of my favorite things about F# is how it lets you choose how you want to align your data.

 In the previous posts highlighting on